 Sometimes, you need a list of all groups whose name contain a specific string, whether that is in the beginning, middle, or end of the group name.
 As we’ve seen previously, looking up groups in PowerShell is done with the Get-ADGroup command.
 Adding the -filter parameter allows us to find groups that satisfy our needs.… Continue reading PowerShell: Find all groups containing a specific string

 From time to time, I get tickets where one of many possible root causes may be a full disk.
 While accessing this information over RDP is often an option, it is rather more intrusive than needed.
 What’s more, I usually don’t have access to access file servers over RDP.
-Enter PowerShell and the
+Enter PowerShell and the get-WmiObject query!

 Two weeks ago, I showed you how I got some specific properties for a specific user.
 Perhaps unsurprisingly, the next request from my customer was a similar dump from a specific OU.
 While the Identity parameter works well when you’re dealing with a specific user, it doesn’t help when you want all users.

 I was asked to provide an overview of all available properties in an Active Directory user object for an upcoming project.
 As it turns out, that is very easily accomplished.
 Unsurprisingly, PowerShell has an applet for this.
 We use the Get-ADUser applet, with the parameters Identity to identify the user in question and Properties with… Continue reading Powershell: Retrieving all properties for a given user object

 Some time ago, I was asked to provide a list of everyone with access to a specific system.
 After communicating with the client, it transpired that they were particularly interested in knowing who were the members of a set of Active Directory groups.
 While this can be done manually, I wanted to try my hand… Continue reading Building a script to find all members of a given group